mypan/che/core/commons/che-core-commons-schedule/README.md

 ```
 and class implements java.lang.Runnable then this method will be executed without reflection that suppose to be faster then using reflections.
 Best practices
 is to implement Runnable interface and schedule method run.
-Classes mast be annotated with javax.inject.Singleton or com.google.inject.Singleton and binded in guice as Eager singleton.
+Classes must be annotated with javax.inject.Singleton or com.google.inject.Singleton and binded in guice as Eager singleton.